 Disclaimer: Make sure to always read the directions for any products or tools you use while building.
 Always check for square and double-check those measurements too.
 Read the full disclaimer.

 Cost to Make this Star Wars Sign

 For a section of plywood this size and the 1″ x 2″ for framing, you’ll pay less than $10.
 Yea!

 How I Designed this Star Wars Sign

-I used my Powerpoint Steps (detailed here) to design this sign for a 14 1/2″ x 30″ piece of wood.
+I used my Powerpoint Design Steps (detailed here) to design this sign for a 14 1/2″ x 30″ piece of wood.
 A quick google search found a free Star Wars font.
 Make sure to only download files from trustworthy sights, though.
-The key with the classic city signs is to change the font size based on the length of the word.
+The key with the classic Subway-style signs is to change the font size based on the length of the word.
 I made the longer words a bit smaller, and the shorter words a bit larger.
 So, I had 3 font sizes and centered everything on the slide (sized to my wood) so that it looked balanced.
-Time to save as PDF and print as poster (detailed in that post I just linked to).
+Time to save as PDF and print as poster.

 Preparing your Wood for this Star Wars Sign